 Before your 3 days in the Smoky Mountains, here are some top things to know!

-• Winter: It can be cold and snowy here, and some trails and roads may be closed.
-However, if you are really careful while hiking, you’ll be met with crowd-free trails and beautiful sites.
+- Winter: It can be cold and snowy here, and some trails and roads may be closed.
+However, if you are really careful while hiking (and trails are open), you’ll be met with crowd-free trails and beautiful sites.
 Hotels and cabins will be much more affordable too!
 Also, you’ll enjoy the Winterfest Celebration in Pigeon Forge!

 While it took us 9 hours to get down to the Smoky Mountains, we also drove quite a bit throughout the park.
 There certainly are areas that are easily accessible from Gatlinburg, but some trails can be quite far from the cities.